St. Lucie County deputies learn jiu-jitsu

 "To being on the ground on your back with someone trying to take the gun out of your holster, being on the ground on your back with someone trying to choke you or punch you in the face, to standing and someone rushing you and tackling you," Hester explained.

-These stricter training requirements come at a time Hester acknowledges law enforcement is under a microscope.
+These stricter training requirements come at a time when Hester acknowledges law enforcement is under a microscope.

 Jiu-jitsu, Hester said, is helping the agency reduce injury to deputies and the people they are trying to take into custody.
 Jiu-jitsu focuses on maintaining control of someone, buying deputies time for backup to arrive.